T1burski/Neural_Nets_And_Random_Forests/README.md

 _____________________________________________________________________

-## Machine abd Deep Learning: the objective of this project
+## Machine and Deep Learning: the objective of this project

 The main goal of this project is to compare the results of predicting the ocurrence or not os the health conditions diabetes, stroke and hypertension using **Artificial Neural Networks** and **Random Forests**.